 Policies Toward Foreign Direct Investment

-Turkmenistan regularly announces its desire to attract more foreign investment, but tight state control of the economy, the government’s inability to meet its financial obligations and a lack of transparency as well as a restrictive visa regime have created a difficult foreign investment climate.
-In January 2013, Turkmenistan created the Agency for Protection from Economic Risks to oversee international investments in Turkmenistan.
+Turkmenistan regularly announces its desire to attract more foreign investment, but tight state control of the economy, the government’s inability to meet its financial obligations, a lack of transparency, and a restrictive visa regime have created a difficult foreign investment climate.
+In January 2013, Turkmenistan created the Agency for Protection from Economic Risks to oversee international investments in the country.
 The Agency is responsible for a comprehensive review of foreign companies wishing to enter Turkmenistan’s market that includes assessment of the financial and political risks associated with allowing the company to do business in Turkmenistan.
 The arbitrary nature of the agency’s assessments further increases the already opaque and arduous bureaucratic procedures.

 Historically, the most promising areas for investment are in the oil and gas, agricultural, and construction sectors.
-However, a growing number of foreign companies have been forced out of the market due to their inability to convert local manat into a hard currency and non-payment of invoices by the government.
+However, a growing number of foreign companies have been forced out of the market due to their inability to convert local manat into hard currency and non-payment of invoices by the government.
 The government seeks foreign technology and investment in order to diversify its economy through the development of domestic chemical and petrochemical industry facilities.
 Decisions to allow foreign investment are often politically driven; companies offering more “friendly” terms, including sales side credit that is later forgiven, are generally more successful in winning tenders and signing contracts.
+The tender process is opaque and sometimes not announced.

-According to government sources, the volume of capital investment amounted to more than 53 billion manat (USD 15.1 billion) in 2015 and TMT 59.5 billion (USD 17 billion) in 2016.
-There is no publicly available information on how much of this amount is foreign direct investment, and there is a general lack of integrity and consistency in official economic numbers.
+According to government sources, total capital investment amounted to 59.5 billion manat (USD 17 billion) in 2016 and TMT 49.8 billion (USD 14.2 billion) in 2017.
+There is no publicly available information on how much of this total is foreign direct investment.
+There is a general lack of integrity and consistency in official economic numbers.

 In 2012, the government announced that it would invest USD 80.6 billion to construct 450 industrial and social facilities throughout the country by 2020.
-According to the national program for the transformation of the rural areas, of that, TMT 4.9 billion (USD 1.4 billion) was invested in Turkmenistan’s five provinces, including TMT 1.13 million in Ahal; TMT 1.14 million in Balkan, TMT 814 million in Dashoguz, TMT 964 million in Lebap and TMT 850 million in Mary.
+According to the national program for the transformation of the rural areas, of that, TMT 4.9 billion (USD 1.4 billion) was invested in Turkmenistan’s five provinces, including TMT 1.13 billion in Ahal; TMT 1.14 billion in Balkan; TMT 814 million in Dashoguz TMT 964 million in Lebap; and TMT 850 million in Mary.

-Despite having the fourth largest natural gas reserves in the world, Turkmenistan ranked only eleventh in natural gas production at of the end of 2015.
-Key industries are state-owned.
-The State Statistics Committee reported that the private sector contributed 63 percent of GDP in 2014.
-The government later reported that the private sector share of GDP (excluding the fuel and energy sector) reached 65.1 percent end of June 2015.
+Turkmenistan’s key industries are state-owned.
+According to the Chairman of the Union of Industrialists & Entrepreneurs (UIE), the private sector’s share in the Turkmen economy is 63-65 percent (excluding the energy sector) as of February 2018.
 The government numbers, however, are misleading since they exclude the hydrocarbon sector, which is the single largest component of GDP.
 While the government has stated that it seeks to increase the private sector’s participation in the economy to 70 percent by 2020, there are no independent estimates available to verify the official statistics.
 The top economic priorities for the government remain achieving self-sufficiency in food supplies and increasing domestic production as part of import substitution.
-Recent emphasis has been placed on transforming Turkmenistan from a commodity producer to a value-added manufacturer, though this has largely failed to materialize and the economy rests almost entirely on natural resources and extracted resources.
+The economy rests almost entirely on extracting natural resources.

 In May 2010, the government adopted its National Program for the Socio-Economic Development of Turkmenistan (2011-2030).
 The program envisages the diversification of the economy and recognizes the importance of market and institutional reform.
 The program also includes the privatization of small and medium enterprises (SMEs).
 In October 2006, Turkmenistan adopted an Oil and Gas Development Plan (2007-2030).
-Despite these initiatives, however, Turkmenistan remains largely closed to foreign investment.
+The Council of Elders, precursor to the People’s Council, adopted the president’s 2018-2024 program on socio-economic development in October 2017.
+Despite these initiatives, Turkmenistan remains largely a planned economy and largely closed to foreign investment.

-The government selectively chooses its investment partners, making a strong relationship with a government official often essential to achieve commercial success.
+The government selectively chooses its investment partners; making a strong relationship with a government official is often essential to achieving commercial success.
 Officials may “seek rents” for permitting or assisting foreign investors to enter the local market.
 Some foreign investors have found success working through foreign business representatives who are able to leverage their personal relationships with senior leaders to advance their business interests.
-The government has a preference for doing business with entities who are members of the quasi-statist Union of Industrialists and Entrepreneurs, membership in which appears to be a key criterion for access to contracts and state loans.
+The government has a preference for doing business with entities who are members of the quasi-statist Union of Industrialists and Entrepreneurs.

 Turkmenistan has accepted financing from international financial institutions (IFIs) since its independence in 1991.
 In 2009, the government reportedly accepted a USD 4 billion loan from the Chinese Development Bank (CDB) to develop Galkynysh, the world’s second largest natural gas field, as well as several significantly smaller loans from the Chinese Export-Import Bank for transportation- and communication-related projects.
 In 2011, Turkmenistan secured a second USD 4.1 billion loan from CDB to further develop the Galkynysh field.
 The government also accepted a USD 1 billion dollar loan from the Islamic Development Bank in 2010 to fund infrastructure projects.
-In 2011, the Asian Development Bank (ADB) provided a USD 125 million loan to the government to finance the procurement and installation of power and signaling equipment to a 311-kilometer section of the Kazakhstan–Turkmenistan–Iran railway.
-Reportedly, in the last few years, Turkmenistan approached a number of international financial organizations and foreign governments in an attempt to secure additional loans to fund large-scale government projects.
-In November 2013, the Asian Development Bank was appointed a transaction advisor for the Turkmenistan-Afghanistan-Pakistan-India (TAPI) natural gas pipeline project; under the agreement ADB advised on the establishment of TAPI pipeline company and handled the selection of a consortium lead for the project.
+In 2011, the Asian Development Bank (ADB) provided a USD 125 million loan to the government to finance the procurement and installation of power and signaling equipment for a 311-kilometer section of the Kazakhstan–Turkmenistan–Iran railway.
+Turkmenistan approached a number of international financial organizations, private companies, and foreign governments in an attempt to secure additional loans to fund large-scale government projects but failed to secure them.
+In November 2013, the ADB was appointed as transaction advisor for the Turkmenistan-Afghanistan-Pakistan-India (TAPI) natural gas pipeline project and TurkmenGas was identified as consortium lead in 2015.
 In October 2016, the government announced that Islamic Development Bank would provide a $710 million loan to finance the Turkmenistan segment of TAPI.
-TurkmenGas was selected to lead the TAPI consortium in August 2015.
+The government has failed so far to identify a financial advisor.
 Financing appears to still be an open question.

 While Turkmenistan does not have a specific law that governs competition, Article 17 (Development of Competition and Antimonopoly Activities) of the Law on State Support to Small and Medium Enterprises seeks to promote fair competition in the country.